Code-Institute-Submissions/milestone_project_1-6/README.md

 * Stack Overflow
 Rearranged nav items to the right by ml-auto instead of mr-auto.
 Changed toggler icon to white by navbar-dark attribute.
+* Fashing
+Copied and translated text snippets about bands in the event section.
 ### Content
 ### Media
 ## Acknowledgements